boazbk/crypto/lec_14_zero_knowledge.md

 > # {.remark title="The simulation paradigm" #simulationrem}
 The natural way to define security is to say that a system is secure if some "laundry list" of bad outcomes X,Y,Z can't happen.
 The definition of zero knowledge is different.
 Rather than giving a list of the events that are _not allowed_ to occur, it gives a maximalist _simulation_ condition.
+>
-That is, at its heart the definition of zero knowledge says the following: clearly, we cannot prevent the verifier from running an efficient algorithm $S^*$ on the public input, but we want to ensure that this is the most he can learn from the interaction.
+At its heart the definition of zero knowledge says the following: clearly, we cannot prevent the verifier from running an efficient algorithm $S^*$ on the public input, but we want to ensure that this is the most he can learn from the interaction.
 This _simulation paradigm_ has become the standard way to define security of a great many cryptographic applications.
 That is, we bound what an adversary Eve can learn by postulating some hypothetical adversary Lilith that is under much harsher conditions (e.g., does not get to interact with the prover) and ensuring that Eve cannot learn anything that Lilith couldn't have learned either.
 This has an advantage of being the most conservative definition possible, and also phrasing security in _positive_ terms- there exists a simulation - as opposed to the typical _negative_ terms - events X,Y,Z can't happen.
 Since it's often easier for us to think of positive terms, paradoxically sometimes this stronger security condition is easier to prove.
 Zero knowledge is in some sense the simplest setting of the simulation paradigm and we'll see it time and again in dealing with more advanced notions.